 Connect with other members of the U21 network internationally and collaborate on research.

 The U21 Graduate Collaborative Research Award supports projects on any topic that involve collaboration between doctoral candidates from at least three U21 institutions in at least two countries.

 Value: Up to USD$5,000 per project

-Link: U21 Graduate Collaborative Awards - Apply now!
+U21 Graduate Collaborative Awards

 "The U21 Graduate Collaborative Research Award is a great opportunity.
 It’s experience, it’s connections.
 It’s very beneficial for your own research - it adds a lens to and enriches your thinking.
 Some of the ideas I got from the project funded by the award were like missing pieces of a puzzle that ideally fit into my own argument.
-It’s a great opportunity in terms of project management experience, networks and funding - you learn to work with other researchers and manage a research collaboration across boarders and time zones."
+It’s a great opportunity in terms of project management experience, networks and funding - you learn to work with other researchers and manage a research collaboration across borders and time zones."

 It’s a great opportunity in terms of project management experience, networks and funding...

 "When I first came to University, I noticed that that U21 had some opportunities for doctoral students.
 I kept hearing about it from different sources - one of the morning teas, one of the newsletters.
 It was a recurring thing.
 I was in the middle of my second year when I actually applied.
 I had quite a lot on my plate at that time, and I decided to apply about a month before the deadline.